 1st Semester - 12 Credits

-a.
-You must take or establish proficiency in Financial Accounting (3 credits)
+i.
+You must take or establish proficiency in Financial Accounting and Reporting (3 credits).

 2nd Semester - 15 credits

 Complete Your Core Requirements – Start on Electives

 o In your second semester, you will take your remaining menu core courses (for a total of at least five) and elective courses.

 § Note: “Opting Out” of a Menu Core course may have implications on registering for electives.
 See the section on “Opting Out of Menu Core” below.

 o Register for electives with available credits.